Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Buckwheat should be a great alternative to foam because it allows you to shape the material according to your needs and can be made with 100 percent natural fibers.
 With dried buckwheat as a filler and a 100 percent natural, unbleached cotton cover, this cushion should contain no foams or hazardous chemicals.
 You could even add essential oils for a soothing fragrance.

 This material should offer superior support, as it doesn’t collapse like foam but rather conforms to the shape you create.
-These are great for travel and camping where extra support could be necessary.
+As such, this is a great pillow for travel and camping where extra support could be necessary.
 If you tend to sleep warm, the moving buckwheat should allow for proper ventilation, remaining cool throughout the night.

 These pillows usually weigh four to five pounds, but if this is a little too much filling for your preference, you could always open up the case and remove some of the buckwheat kernels.